 The Company plans to continue in its growth mode in 2018 led by loan growth from within our newer markets.
 The Bank is focused on funding the loan growth with the least expensive source.
-Growing deposits will also be a focus especially in our newer business checking product lines.
-These products bundle services and enable customers to choose their desired levels services and offer pricing based on a full relationship and not on just the single account.
-The Bank was able to grow deposits in the last quarter of 2017 and continued to do so through the first three months of 2018.
-The Bank also decreased the level of pledged securities by offering the Insured Cash Sweep, "ICS" product accessed through the Promontory network of financial institutions.
-This has provided more availability for sales of securities by the Bank if warranted to fund loan growth.
+Growing deposits will also be a focus especially in our newer markets.
+The Bank decreased the level of pledged securities by offering the Insured Cash Sweep, "ICS" product accessed through the Promontory network of financial institutions as compared to a year ago.
+This has provided more availability for runoff of securities by the Bank if warranted to fund loan growth.
+Competition for deposits is intense with most competitors offering "special" rates for specific terms.
+Relationship ties garner higher rates.